Types of Pronouns

 Distributive Pronouns

 Distributive pronoun points out a member of a group from the group separately.
 In other words, a distributive pronoun is used instead of a thing separated from the group.
-Either, every, neither, none, and everyone are examples of distributive pronouns.
+Each, either, neither, none, and any are distributive pronouns.

 • Each of the boys wrote an application.